Legal Help from an Experienced Los Angeles Nursing Home Abuse Attorney

 - High white blood count, fevers, change in skin color, and signs of infection

-- Uncommunicative about care or individual(s) responsible for care
+- Uncommunicative care regarding care or individual(s) responsible for care

 - New injuries or suspected injuries